croconut/godot-tester/README.md

 You would use the 'direct-scene' option for that and you'll want the output for that scene to be similar to GUT's to help this action's pass / fail to work properly.

-Refer to the folder "/tester/test/alt_mode" to see how to up an override test scene for GUT, for use when GUT's CLI isn't working for your project.
+Refer to the folder "/tester/test/alt_mode" to see how to setup an override test scene for GUT, for use when GUT's CLI isn't working for your project.

 ## setup